Leaderless Consensus of Heterogeneous Multiple Euler-Lagrange Systems with Unknown Disturbance: Introduction

-Cooperative control of multiple EL systems has been intensively investigated in the past two decades mainly under {\myr three} formulations, i.e., {\myr containment control (multiple leaders) \cite{peng2016containment,klotz2016robust}}, leader-following consensus {\myr(single leader)} \cite{nuno2018consensus,cai2016leader} and leaderless consensus \cite{ren2009distributed, klotz2014asymptotic, nuno2020strict, MeiJ2020TCNS-EL}.
-For leader-following consensus, a leader is in charge of generating a desired trajectory that all follower {agents} should follow.
-The leader agent can generate a time-varying trajectory and the problem of will become even more stringent if there exist some external disturbances \cite{liu2019leader}.
+Cooperative control of multiple EL systems has been intensively investigated in the past two decades mainly under two formulations, i.e., leader-following consensus {\myr(with a single leader or multiple leaders)} \cite{nuno2018consensus, cai2016leader, klotz2016robust} and leaderless consensus \cite{ren2009distributed, klotz2014asymptotic, nuno2020strict, MeiJ2020TCNS-EL}.
+For leader-following consensus, {\hwz a leader (or a group of leaders) generate a desired trajectory (or a convex hull) that all follower agents should follow.
+The desired trajectories can be time-varying and the tracking problem} will become even more stringent if there exist some external disturbances \cite{liu2019leader}.
 In this sense, the tracking control of a single Euler-Lagrange system as in \cite{lu2019adaptive} can be viewed as a special case of the leader-following consensus with one leader (i.e. the desired trajectory) and one follower.
 To {tackle} the local information challenge, the idea of using a distributed observer \cite{cai2014leader} or an adaptive distributed observer \cite{cai2016leader,wang2018adaptive} was proposed for leader-following consensus.
 The idea is that only part of the follower {agents} can directly get access to the state and system matrix information of the leader, {while} the rest of the follower {agents} {should} estimate the leader's information using observers.

 In many practical scenarios, there is no such leader.
 For example, when a leaderless swarm of UAVs performs surveillance missions, individuals need to reach a consensus in altitude and heading angle and must coordinate with each other a commonly agreed trajectory to track \cite{Rao2014TCST-sliding}.
 A similar setting has been reported for a group of robotic arms equipped on different mobile robots to cooperatively scan a target area \cite{ren2009distributed}.
 Most existing works on leaderless consensus of multiple networked EL systems typically allow the common trajectory to be time-invariant \cite{ren2009distributed, MeiJ2020TCNS-EL}.
 Even when a disturbance is considered, as in \cite{MeiJ2020TCNS-EL}, it is assumed that the final consensus equilibrium is a constant trajectory.